-In California, there are more than 5.5 million drivers over the age of 55—and more than 2.5 million of them are 70 or older.
+In California, there are more than 9 million drivers over the age of 55—and 2.9 million of them are 70 or older.
 While the myriad rules and regulations enforced by the California Department of Motor Vehicles (DMV) apply to drivers of all ages and stages, the state imposes some special requirements and restrictions on older drivers.

 California state rules are explained in more detail below, but a number of them focus on identifying and handling older drivers who may have become unsafe.
 Specifically, California:

-Special rules apply to drivers who are 70 and older who seek to renew their licenses.
+Special rules apply to drivers who are 70 and older and seek to renew their licenses.

 Time limits: Drivers age 70 and older must renew in person every five years.